Here's How Your Trade General Motors Company (GM) Aggressively Right Now

 GM’s Market Performance

-GM stocks went down by -1.94% for the week, with a monthly jump of 6.18% and a quarterly performance of 2.29%, while its annual performance rate touched -21.41%.
-The volatility ratio for the week stands at 3.12% while the volatility levels for the past 30 days are set at 2.98% for General Motors Company.
-The simple moving average for the period of the last 20 days is -0.43% for GM stocks with a simple moving average of -13.63% for the last 200 days.
+GM stocks went up by 7.08% for the week, with a monthly jump of 8.80% and a quarterly performance of 12.66%, while its annual performance rate touched -14.73%.
+The volatility ratio for the week stands at 3.19% while the volatility levels for the past 30 days are set at 3.00% for General Motors Company.
+The simple moving average for the period of the last 20 days is 5.56% for GM stocks with a simple moving average of -6.32% for the last 200 days.

 Analysts’ Opinion of GM